alf-tool/alf-core/README.md

 ### Internals -- Tribute to Sinatra

-Alf's code style is very inspired from what I've found in Sinatra when looking at its internals a few month ago.
+Alf's code style is very inspired from what I've found in Sinatra when looking at its internals a few months ago.
 Alf, as Sinatra, is mostly implemented in a single file, lib/alf.rb.
-Everything is there except additional contributions (in lib/alf/...).
+Everything is there except specific third-party contributions (in lib/alf/...).
 You'll need an editor or IDE that supports code folding/unfolding.
 Then, follow the guide: